furret78/Archipelago/worlds/th185/docs/en_100th Black Market.md

 Optionally, the following could also be location checks:
 - All Music Room soundtrack unlocks.
 - All Achievements.
+- All stage clears.
+If only stage clear locations are generated, upon clearing a stage, all non-hidden bosses will also be cleared.

 They may contain items for different games as well as different items from within 100th Black Market.